 The side-effects of chemotherapy vary from person to person and depend on the drugs used and the amount of chemotherapy given.
+Side-effects happen because chemotherapy can affect both healthy cells and cancer cells.
+Most side-effects can be helped with medication.
+In most cases the side-effects go away when the treatment ends or soon after.

-Most side-effects can be helped by medication.
-Usually the sideeffects go away when the treatment ends or soon after.
 Side-effects may include: